open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 When configuring the OpenTelemetry (OTel) Collector, consider these best practices to better secure your Collector instance.

-## Create secure pipelines
+## Create secure configurations

-Follow these guidelines to secure your Collector's configuration pipelines.
+Follow these guidelines to secure your Collector's configuration and its pipelines.

 ### Store your configuration securely